aws-controllers-k8s/examples/usecases/event-driven-pipeline/README.md

 * replace the value for roleARN with stepfunctions_role_arn
 * replace the value for ExecutionRoleArn with emr_on_eks_role_arn
 * replace the value for VirtualClusterId with your virtual cluster id
-* optional: change sparkjob-demo-bucket with your bucket name
+* change sparkjob-demo-bucket with your bucket name

 sfn.yaml
 ```bash